brianssparetime/blog/content/posts/diy-copy-stand/index.md

 ---

-My <nuxt-link to="/posts/first-time-film-scanning">initial home scanning set up</nuxt-link> was janky and finnicky and consumed too much space.
+My [initial home scanning set up](/posts/first-time-film-scanning) was janky and finnicky and consumed too much space.

 This is less janky, much smaller, easier not to bump into, but still quite finnicky to adjust.
 Made with 3/4" SteelTek pipe fittings from Lowe's and some 3/4" playwood I had around.
 Total cost under $50.